openpra-org/fault-tree-generator/README.md

 Acknowledge any individuals or organizations that have contributed to the project.

-- John Doe for initial concept and design.
+- Olzhas Rakhimov for writing the initial scripts
-- XYZ Research Lab for testing and feedback.